qutip/qutip/doc/guide/guide-measurement.rst

     measure(state_0plus, PZ1) == (0, state_0plus)

-The output of the measurement is the index of the measurement outcome as well as the output state on the full hilbert space of the input state.
+The output of the measurement is the index of the measurement outcome as well as the output state on the full Hilbert space of the input state.
 It is crucial to note that we do not discard the measured qubit after measurement (as opposed to when measuring on quantum hardware).